SWelland1/Project2/README.md

 #### User Goals

-* To have fun playing a easy to understand and simple game.
+* A simple game that brings fun ti the User playing.

 #### Site Owner Goals

-* Provide a game that both they and any visiting users can enjoy.
+* A game that is simple that any users can enjoy multiple times.

 #### User Stories

 ##### First Time Visitor Goals:

-* To be able to quickly and easily find the instrustions and rules of the game.
-* To be able to easily and intuitively navigate and play the game.
-* To have prompts throughout the game so I know what to do next.
-* To have visual cues so that I know easily where I was right or wrong.
+* Navigation is easy and playing the game can be done in under 5 pressed buttons.
+* Rules of the game can be found on each page and understood.
+* Visual actions for next move in the game.

 ##### Returning and Frequent Visitor Goals:

-* To able to start the game quickly and easily.
+* Playing the game for the first time or multiple times should be easy and quick
-* To able to play agin quickly and easily when the game has been won or lost.
+* Starting a New game should be straightforward 1 button click

 ### Scope